(South American Blastomycosis)

 Although a relatively unusual opportunistic infection, paracoccidioidomycosis sometimes occurs in immunocompromised patients but occurs infrequently in those with AIDS.

 Although specific natural sites for Paracoccidioides brasiliensis remain undefined, it is presumed to exist in soil as a mold, with infection due to inhalation of conidia (spores produced by the mycelial form of the fungus).
 Conidia convert to invasive yeasts in the lungs and are assumed to spread to other sites via blood and lymphatics.

-Most people who inhale conidia of P. brasiliensis develop an asymptomatic pulmonary infection and do not become ill; illness, if it occurs, usually manifests as acute pneumonia, which may spontaneously resolve.
+Most people who inhale conidia of P. brasiliensis develop an asymptomatic pulmonary infection; illness, if it occurs, usually manifests as acute pneumonia, which may spontaneously resolve.
 Clinically apparent infections can become chronic and progressive but are not usually fatal.
 There are 3 patterns: